Penetration testing methodologies and frameworks

 MITRE ATT&CK® framework

 MITRE ATT&CK® (Adversarial Tactics, Techniques, and Common Knowledge) is a globally accessible knowledge base of adversary behaviors, based on real-world cyber threats.
 MITRE ATT&CK is an "encyclopedia of hacking"—helping defenders understand attackers and build better defenses.
 It serves as a foundation for threat intelligence, detection, red teaming, and defense strategies.
+MITRE ATT&CK is comparable to/an alternative to the cyber kill chain developed by Lockheed Martin.

 1. What is MITRE ATT&CK?